ShawonAshraf/star-cineplex-scraper/README.md

 ## Dev
-First download the `gecko` web driver [from here](https://github.com/mozilla/geckodriver/releases) for your OS..
-Then, __Also check if the star cineplex website is up or not.
-That's one horrendous website I must say.__
+Make sure to have JDK 11 installed on your machine.
+Then, download the `gecko` web driver [from here](https://github.com/mozilla/geckodriver/releases) for your OS.
+__Also check if the star cineplex website is up or not.
+That's one horrendous website I must say.__ After these, follow along :
 ### The hard way
 - Install gradle
 - Clone the repo